microsoft/pxt-arcade/docs/skillmap/space/activity4.md

 **And that's it!**

-You should have a fully functioning game that you can save to your project gallery and share with friends!
+Click **Finish** to return to the main page where you can add this game to your gallery and share with family & friends.

-BUT...you don't have to stop there.
-Once your game is in your gallery, you can experiment with all of the blocks in your toolbox and find many other exciting and special ways to customize your adventure.
+Once your game is in your gallery, you can experiment with all of the blocks in the toolbox and find many other exciting and special ways to customize your adventure.